 Yes.
 With caveats.

-It is a misconception that Ruckmanites only believe that the KJV is inspired, or that the originals and then the KJV was inspired.
-Ruckmanites are a wide range of beliefs, because the only standard is the King James, and of course, there are many interpretations.
+It is a misconception and misunderstanding that Ruckmanites believe that only the KJV is inspired, or that only the originals and then the KJV was inspired.
+Ruckmanites hold a wide range of beliefs, because the only standard is the King James, and of course, there are many interpretations.

 Some of us believe that inspiration was passed down in preservation and stopped in the KJV, and does not pass on the modern versions.
 This is the traditional view.